nervosnetwork/rfcs/rfcs/0000-omnilock/0000-omnilock.md

 * If the cell contains an RCCellVec structure, there must be at least one RCRule structure using whitelists in the RCCellVec.

-To make it easier for reference, we call this cell `RC AdminList Cell`.
-To make this mode more flexible, when no type script hash is found in cell_deps, it continues searching input cells with the same type script hash.
-Once a cell is found, it will be used as `RC AdminList Cell`.
+To make this mode more flexible, when no type script hash is found in `cell_deps`, it continues searching in input cells with the same type script hash.
+Once a cell is found, it will be used as `AdminList Cell`.

 If the administrator mode flag is on, Anyone-can-pay mode, Time-lock mode and Supply mode flag will be ignored even set.
 That means both the administrator and the user can unlock the cell, but the administrator is not constrained by